HemadriSarvani/RecipeGen/README.md

 ## Data Collection

 We collected our dataset in two ways:
-1. **Web Scraping**: We scraped recipes from foodstory.com and stored them in a CSV file.
+1. **Web Scraping**: We scraped recipes from foodstory.com website and stored them in a CSV file.
 2. **Kaggle Dataset**: We also used a comprehensive dataset from Kaggle, which provided rich information on Indian recipes, including ingredients and cooking instructions essential for training our models.

 ## Data Preprocessing